Cluster feeding is one of the most popular subjects on my blog.

 I especially wondered with my first baby since it was all new to me and just so exhausting!

-Once I had my second and third babies I did try to understand and embrace cluster feeding as a temporary time in my baby’s life.
-But, it was still wearing and I still wondered if it was normal.
+Once I had my second and third babies I did try to understand and embrace this constant feeding as a temporary time in my baby’s life.
+But, it was still wearing, and I still wondered if it was normal.
 Each baby is different and each cluster feeding experience has been tiring to me.

 I have asked other moms and based on my own experiences, I will say cluster feeding begins to lesson and stop sometime between three to four months old.

-Every baby is different, but the peak – extreme cluster feeding for me has always ramped up between two to six weeks, continued for several weeks, and then lessoned.
+Every baby is different, but the peak – extreme period of multiple feedings for me has always ramped up between two to six weeks, continued for several weeks, and then lessened.
 By about four months breastfeeding was always much easier for me with each baby and cluster feeding had mostly stopped.

-Cluster feeding is bunches of feeds close together.
+Cluster feeding is groups of feedings close together.
 In my case it was always in the evening that my babies wanted to cluster feed.
 It usually would start in the early evening and go until 9 or 10 PM.
 After that my baby would have a little bit longer stretch of sleep.

-While cluster feeding it may seem like your baby is pulling on and off the breast, and not getting enough milk, but they could be doing this to increase your supply during a growth spurt.
+While breastfeeding it may seem like your baby is pulling on and off the breast, and not getting enough milk, but they could be doing this to increase your supply during a growth spurt.